-Parkland Institute studies economic, social, cultural and political issues facing Albertans and Canadians, using the perspective of political economy.
+Parkland Institute studies economic, social, cultural, and political issues facing Albertans and Canadians, using the perspective of political economy.
 The Institute shares the results of its research widely and promotes discussion of the issues its research raises.
-Within post-secondary institutions, Parkland Institute includes those who are involved in interdisciplinary and socially-engaged thinking.
-In the broader Alberta community, Parkland Institute works with religious organizations, professionals, trade unionists, the arts community, non-profit organizations, environmentalists, feminists, social movement activists, private sector individuals and other interested individuals.
-The composition of the Board of Parkland Institute reflects these diverse publics.

-Parkland Institute exists because of wide-spread concern about rapid changes within Alberta's and Canada's political and economic culture.
-Political discourse has taken a new turn as the language and assumptions of the marketplace have expanded corporate power and challenged the role and ethos of the public sector and the commons.
+Parkland Institute exists because of widespread concern about the changes within the political and economic culture of Alberta and Canada.
+Political discourse has shifted over the past number of decades as the language and assumptions of the marketplace have expanded corporate power and challenged the role and ethos of the public sector and the commons.
 The post-war consensus on providing public services to all citizens and the image of Canada as a caring and sharing society can no longer be taken for granted.
-The future of the state and the public sector as agencies of community purpose are under scrutiny as never before.

 In this new intellectual and policy climate, market-oriented assumptions, arguments and policies need to be examined to determine whether or not they can be justified.
 This examination, touching on issues of provincial, national and international importance, requires more than partisan and self-interested participation if it is to reflect the views of Albertans and other Canadians.
 Through scholarly research and public education, Parkland Institute draws attention to and promotes discussion of these substantive questions that are central to political dialogue in Alberta and Canada.